iabhisheksaini01/Documentation/ssm.md

 ---

 ## How SSM Works

-1. The EC2 instance connects outbound to AWS SSM over HTTPS (443).
+- The EC2 instance connects outbound to AWS SSM over HTTPS (443) using the SSM Agent.
-2. The user requests access using AWS IAM.
+- The user requests access through AWS IAM.
-3. AWS verifies permissions.
+- AWS verifies the user’s permissions.
-4. A secure encrypted tunnel is created.
+- AWS creates a secure, encrypted tunnel to the instance.
-5. The user gets shell access.
+- The user gets shell access through this tunnel.

-No inbound connection is required.
+No inbound ports or inbound connections are required.

 ---